 The above pic is the view that greets you soon after entering Yellowstone from the south.
 Neighboring Montana is often dubbed “Big Sky Country,” but I’d apply that moniker to this corner of Wyoming as well.

 The park is a haven for wildlife.
 The NPS has received acclaimed among conservationists for its successful reintroduction of gray wolves into the park, but you probably won’t see those reclusive hunters.
-Much more commonly-sighted are bison.
-They’re everywhere!
+Much more commonly sighted are bison.
+Simply put, they’re everywhere!

 The bison in the above pic is sunning himself in the middle of one of Yellowstone’s many sulphur springs, and apparently doesn’t mind the steam, nor the rotten eggs smell.